Brush Permit Information

 - Telephone Number

-- Burning Permits expire everyday at 4:00pm.
-The Westborough Fire Department will have to be contacted between 9:00am and 1:00pm each day a burn is planned.
+- Burning Permits expire every day at 4 pm.
+The Westborough Fire Department will have to be contacted between 9 am and 1 pm each day a burn is planned.

 - Any brush burning conducted without contacting WFD will be considered illegal.
 WFD has the authority to pull a permit at any time based on weather conditions or safety issues.